ModDota/moddota.github.io/_articles/contribute.md

 title: Contribute
 ---

+# Contribute

 ## Suggest an article on GitHub

-To suggest a new article go to the [/_articles directory of the ModDota GitHub](https://github.com/ModDota/moddota.github.io/tree/source/_articles)
+To suggest a new article go to the [/_articles directory of the ModDota GitHub](https://github.com/ModDota/moddota.github.io/tree/source/_articles).

 **Note: You need to be logged in to your GitHub account for this.**